lthiet/pfallout/Readme.md

 Unfortunately, I had to rush this game in the last few days.
 As a result, a lot of what I call *Fast food* code still remains.
 Once my burnout is over, I will clean the code base and open the project for public contributions in the near future.

-# Contact

-If you have any questions, feel free to contact me at : nguyenthiet.lam@gmail.com